CattleOfRa/RaLang/README.md

 # RaLang

 Author:	 		Daniel Pacheco<br />
-Start Date:	 	18/03/2016<br />
+Start Date:	 	02/05/2016<br />
-Description:	A compiler for RaLang written in clojure to compile source code into JVM bytecode.<br />
+Description:	A compiler for RaLang written in clojure to compile source code into Jasmin (.j) which then compiles to JVM
+                bytecode.
+As stated in Jasmin's about page: "Generating a binary Java .class file is pretty fiddly.
+Its like creating an a.out (or .exe) file by hand.
+Even using a Java package like JAS (a Java API for creating class files, used internally by Jasmin and written by KB Sriram), you need to know a lot about the philosophy of the
+                Java Virtual Machine before you can write something at the Virtual Machine level and generate a Java class." and "We wanted something that made it very easy for a student or programmer to explore the Java Virtual Machine, or write a new language which targets the VM, without getting into the details of constant pool indices, attribute tables".<br />

 # To-do
-Last updated: 01/05/2016
+Last updated: 02/05/2016

 <ul>
   <li>[X] Check if source file exists</li>